 A strength training program for hypermobility should have a large focus on building activation ability and strength in your stabilizer muscles, since these are what the joint rely on for support and integrity.
 You can follow a program that address that alone, or that incorporates stabilizer training into a well-rounded fitness program.

 Hypermobility is one of the more common complaints that HealthFit Coaching provides sessions for.
 If you’re in Brisbane and are interested in finding out how exercise physiology can help you manage your hypermobility, get in touch today!

 Gazit, Y., Jacob, G., & Grahame, R. (2016).
 Ehlers–Danlos Syndrome—Hypermobility Type: A Much Neglected Multisystemic Disorder.
 Rambam Maimonides Medical Journal, 7(4), e0034. doi: 10.5041/rmmj.10261 Read it here: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5101008/

-In-home exercise physiology sessions are really popular thanks to their convenience and flexible scheduling, allowing clients to fit sessions in with the other things in life that matter.
-But that doesn’t mean people necessarily want to be stuck at home.
-And one of the great things about living in Brisbane is that we can take our in-home sessions outside, taking advantage of the parks, walking trails, bikeways, and outdoor gyms that the Brisbane City Council has installed throughout the city – plus the (almost always) beautiful weather.
-Some of our favourite spots for in-home sessions are actually outside!
+In-home exercise physiology sessions are really popular.
+Thanks to their convenience and flexible scheduling, you can fit sessions in with the other things in life that matter.
+But that doesn’t mean you always want to be stuck in the house.
+And one of the great things about living in Brisbane is that we can take our in-home sessions outside, taking advantage of the parks, walking trails, bikeways, and outdoor gyms that the Brisbane City Council has installed throughout the city.
+(Plus the almost always beautiful weather!)
+Some of our favourite spots for in-home sessions are actually outside.